-EC bars Pragya Thakur from campaigning for 3 days for Babri, Karkare remarks
+EC bars Pragya Thakur from campaigning for 72 hours over Babri, Karkare remarks

 New Delhi, May 01: The Election Commission has barred BJP Bhopal candidate Pragya Singh Thakur from campaigning for three days starting 6 am on 2 May for her remarks on ATS chief Hemant Karkare and the Babri mosque. .